dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tuning/document-types-management/_index.md

 ![Caution Code Column](SetCaution.png)

-In the Unassigned Codes pane, any code attached to a caution document will show in a yellow background and will not have the option to assign on the right click menu.
+In the Unassigned codes tree, any code attached to a caution document will show in a yellow background and will not have the option to assign on the right click menu.

 ![Caution Code in Tree](CautionCode.png)